 Students are expected to make their own arrangements for transportation and lodging at clinical rotation sites.
-KHSU-KansasCOM will make every effort to assist students and direct them to the lowest-cost housing options.
 Students are also responsible for costs associated with housing, meals, professional attire, additional testing, or fees as dictated by clinical sites.
 Students who do not successfully complete rotations may also be responsible for additional exam fees or tuition charges.